Skip to main content

 The amount of digital currency remaining after a cryptocurrency transaction completes.
 Blend’s indexer monitors for these on the Bitcoin network.

-The on-chain deployment configuration for a Basket’s vault infrastructure.
+The on-chain deployment configuration for an Account Type’s vault infrastructure.
 Moves through states: PENDING, PROVISIONING, READY, ACTIVE, CANCELLED.
-Managed by Blend operations staff.
+Composition changes require provisioning + 24h timelock.
+Weight-only changes skip to READY.

-The on-chain smart contract wrapper that Blend deploys to manage assets for a Basket.
+The on-chain smart contract wrapper that Blend deploys to manage assets for an Account Type.
 Some Vault V2s wrap a single asset (standalone positions); others wrap multiple assets for gas efficiency (composite positions).
-Risk Architects do not interact with Vault V2s directly.

 What Blend is.
 Unlike a yield aggregator that routes money to the highest APY, a Yield Coordination Engine deploys isolated Safes per user and runs strategies individually.
 It coordinates across protocols rather than simply aggregating yield sources.